The Son Also Rises (book)

 The Son Also Rises is a 2014 non-fiction book on the study of social mobility by the economist Gregory Clark.
 It is based on historical estimates of social mobility in various countries made by Clark in collaboration with other researchers, though Clark takes pains to point out from the start the controversial conclusions he draws are his alone.

-The book's title, like Clark's previous book's title, is a pun on the title of an Ernest Hemingway novel, The Sun Also Rises.
+The book's title, like Clark's previous book A Farewell to Alms, is a pun on the title of an Ernest Hemingway novel, The Sun Also Rises.